jvasileff/vscode-ceylon/client/README.md

 # Visual Studo Code Language Support for Ceylon

 Provides support for editing and compiling Ceylon projects in Visual Studio Code.
-Initially, the Dart backend is supported.
+Initially, the Dart backend on non-Windows operating systems is supported.

 ## Features